 In early July 2019, Microsoft announced there would be a second license change coming into effect as of October 2019:

 Flow per business process plan:

 Enables organizations to implement flows with reserved capacity that serve teams, department, or the entire organization without having to license each end-user.
 This plan starts at $500/month for 5 flows.

 Anyone not opting for one of these licenses could find certain flows connecting to services (premium connector or custom connector) ceasing in function or paying extra for those under the Flow per business process plan.

-Switching to the Flow per user plan allows users to continue using Flow in the way they are accustomed to.
+Switching to the Flow per user plan allows users to continue using Power Automate (Flow) in the way they are accustomed to.
 And for small organizations under 50 employees, it might be worth it.
 However, enterprises with a significantly larger employee count and a significantly larger pool of flows may find either licensing plan expensive regardless.